kerberos-io/deployment/README.md

-# Edge deployment on k8s
+# Edge deployment on k8s, microk8s, k3s

-This ...
+Within this tutorial we will install the Kerberos.io edge stack (Kerberos Agent, Kerberos Vault and the Data filtering service).
+This will allow us to store recordings from multiple cameras at the edge

 ## Kerberos Vault